chensheni/Course-Projects/neural-machine-translation/README.md

-# Neural machine translation from CSC2511 Natural Language Processing
+# Neural machine translation from CSC2511

 It compares multiple DNN structures on English-French translation task: